 Organize and summarize any errors and put them in writing.
 Lay out the basic facts.
 Notify your lenders and loan servicers of any errors in the credit reporting of your student loan, preferably in writing.
 The Federal Student Aid Department of the U.S. Department of Education has a Default Resolution Group (DRG) number you can call at 1-800-621-3115.
 Be sure to report errors to each credit bureau as well.

 If your tax return is already being held back by the IRS, you can appeal the decision.
-The IRS website has information on the appeal process for tax garnishment.

 Extreme financial hardship

 You can apply for a tax offset hardship refund through the Treasury Offset Program.

 The Department of Education offers loan holders a one-time opportunity to rehabilitate a student loan after the loan has entered default.
 You can use this option to stop the IRS from keeping your tax refund money.
 It will also help you if you want to go back to school and need federal student aid.

 To rehabilitate a student loan, contact your lender and tell them you would like to start the loan rehabilitation process.
 Your income and expenses will be reviewed to arrange a monthly payment plan.
 You must make at least nine out of 10 payments from the new payment plan on time and in full.
 Once you make your fifth payment, the garnishment order must be suspended.

 There are four main types of student loan repayment plans.
 To figure out which one fits you best, consider your annual income, how much debt you have, your family size, and your personal finances.